Grooming the Icelandic Sheepdog

 Problem Solution

-Static or Flyaway Coat Mist lightly with Maxi Care leave-in conditioner before brushing.
+Static or flyaway coat Mist lightly with Maxi Care before brushing.

 Understanding coat stages helps prevent common grooming mistakes, especially during the first major shed.

-Puppy Coat: Puppy coats are softer and lighter.
-Grooming at this stage focuses on handling, brushing habits, and positive exposure rather than heavy coat removal.
+Puppy Softer, lighter coat Handling, brushing habits, and positive exposure rather than heavy coat removal

 Icelandic Sheepdogs should be brushed one to two times per week, increasing to several times weekly during seasonal sheds.
-Always mist lightly with Maxi Care leave-in conditioner before brushing to reduce friction.
+Always mist lightly with Maxi Care before brushing to reduce friction.

 Bathing every 6–10 weeks is typical, with more frequent bathing during shedding periods.